Please Enable JavaScript in your Browser to Visit this Site.

 • Case-related and individual support

-These changes are necessary to ensure that E4BN can continue to operate safely, ethically, and sustainably, while protecting the integrity of the spaces we hold for members.
+These changes are essential.
+They ensure that E4BN can operate safely, ethically, and sustainably while protecting the integrity of the spaces we hold for our members.

-E4BN’s work involves high-risk advocacy, emotionally demanding casework, and a significant investment of time, labour, and expertise.
-As the organisation has grown, it has become clear that informal access models are no longer viable.
+E4BN’s work involves high-risk advocacy and emotionally demanding casework.
+It requires a significant investment of time, labour, and expertise.
+As our organisation has grown, it has become clear that informal access models are no longer viable.

 Moving to a members-only structure allows us to: